 There are some fantastic nuggets to pick up in there, which I haven’t seen in places like Search Engine Land (despite Danny Sullivan’s thorough coverage of the issue!).

 During SMX Advanced, I picked up the local Seattle paper and saw a piece about Google taking on Amazon for ebooks.
 Now, Slightly Shady SEO imagined that almost 2 years ago!
 And I had similar feelings and predictions on Google’s move into e-commerce and the implications about 7 months before SMX Advanced.

 Since I love saying I told you so, here’s a little gem from my now 1+-year-old post.

 “The organic search results for obviously commercial searches will be dominated by Google Base products.”
 If you haven’t seen Google base practically become the default spot 3 on commercial searches, you’re sleeping:

 Oh, and have any of you read Aaron Wall’s interview with eBay’s head of SEO?

 Here’s an excerpt:

-“[Millions of listings] end up cradle to grave quickly.
-What are some of the keys to helping search engines understand the structure and importance of content in such a fast changing environment?
+“[Millions of listings] end up a cradle to grave quickly.
+What are some of the keys to helping search engines understand the structure and importance of content in such a fast-changing environment?

 “We have invested a good amount of resources in our data-feed technology & analytics.
 The Sitemaps protocol plays an important role here.
 As eBay has so many new listings every day, over the course of the day, you can almost update the sitemaps on a continuous basis.